Lake McGlashan water chemistry

-Interestingly, at different depths the lake has distinct water chemistry.
-For example, the deeper you go the cooler the temperatures become because there is little to no sunlight to warm the water at great depths.
-However, at Lake McGlashan after going down 15 meters from the surface, the water temperature becomes constant at 4 degrees Celsius.
+Normally, throughout the seasons, the deeper you go, the cooler the temperatures become because there is little to no sunlight to warm the water at great depths.
+However, at Lake McGlashan, after going down 15 meters from the surface, the water temperature becomes constant at 4 degrees Celsius.

 Why is there no oxygen at the bottom of the lake?